 Here in New Jersey, state officials are, as always, encouraging initial referrals for special education.
 For children turning 3, parents can still submit Early Intervention (EI) evaluations to the school districts for review.
-Initial educational evaluations can be done remotely with parental consent and should continue to adhere to the state established timeline.
+According to recent guidance issued by the DOE, school districts may be able to conduct in-person evaluations to determine eligibility.
+Initial educational evaluations can still be conducted remotely with parental consent and should continue to adhere to the state established timeline.
 If conducting evaluations remotely is not in the student’s best interest or there are pandemic-related delays, school districts are encouraged to work with parents to reach both a mutually agreeable path forward and extensions of time, as appropriate.

 While this has not impacted New Jersey yet, federal consideration is being given to extend the timeline to conduct the initial evaluations and authorize an extension of EI services so a child can continue to receive EI services after his/her third birthday until the initial evaluation is completed.

 While transition services should be provided remotely to the greatest extent possible, some transition services, such as community-based instruction, cannot be provided and may be postponed.
 This is one example in which compensatory services would likely be considered to make up for missed services.

 What happens for students who are graduating this year?